 This was used as a military stronghold during wars.
 This fortress is one of the best-preserved sections and was developed for tourist attraction purposes.

-Recently, Liaoning is considered as the eastern beginning of the Great Wall.
+Recently, Liaoning is considered the eastern beginning of the Great Wall.
 It used to be a part of the Nine Important Towns on the Border during the Ming Dynasty and was administered by the Liaodong Town.

 Hushan Great Wall